ALA 2017 conference

 - ningina tunapri, which explores the journey of Tasmanian Aboriginal people and is a celebration of all Tasmanian Aboriginal generations.

 - Our land: parrawa, parrawa!
 Go away! – an immersive journey through this dark period of history, with objects, contemporary historical accounts and specially commissioned films all helping to bring the story to life

 Counterbalancing pessimism – changing lives through lifelong learning

 Facilitator: Dr Tony Brown – University of Canberra

 Abiola Ajetomobi, Director Innovation Hub – Asylum Seekers Resource Centre

 In 2015, Abiola won the future Leader Award at the International Women’s Day Awards.
 She is a strong leader and a fine example to people seeking asylum and an independent future here in Australia.
-The Asylum Seekers Resource Centre’s Innovation Hub is all about empowering people seeking asylum to have genuine independence and self-determination.
-This is achieved through programs that are focussed on empowerment in terms of education, ESL, employment pathways, community development, leadership programs, VET, social enterprise and entrepreneurship.
+She is the Director of the Asylum Seekers Resource Centre’s Innovation Hub, which is all about empowering people seeking asylum to have genuine independence and self-determination.
+This empowerment of people seeking asylum is achieved through programs that are focussed on empowerment in terms of education, ESL, employment pathways, community development, leadership programs, VET, social enterprise and entrepreneurship.

 Geoff Strempel, Associate Director – Public Library Services, State Library of South Australia